-Mr. Fournials died in 1927 and the house was ceded to the religious association Louise de Marillac whose vocation was the accompaniment of the elderly.
+Mr. Fournials died in 1927 and the house was ceded to a religious association whose vocation was the accompaniment of the elderly.
 The charity constructed a chapel which sheltered a Roman altar until 1971 before it was offered to the church of Tunis.

 The residence comprises :

-2 kitchens : one in the ground floor with direct access to the garden and one in the first level, closer and easier to access to residents.
+2 kitchens : one in the ground floor with direct access to the garden and one in the first level, closer and easier to the living quarters.

 2 bathrooms and 1 water closet